List of mammals of Colorado

-This list of mammals of Colorado includes every wild mammal species seen in the U.S. state of Colorado, based on the list published by the Colorado Division of Wildlife.
+This list of mammals of Colorado includes every wild mammal species seen in the U.S. state of Colorado, based on the list published by Colorado Parks and Wildlife.
 It does not include species found only in captivity.
 Species in this list are grouped by order and then by family within each order.
 The common name for each species is followed by its binomial name.

 The following codes are used to designate some species: